From the World Heritage inscription for the Palace and Park of Versailles:

 If you have ever been to Versailles, then you probably can understand at a very deep level why the French had a revolution.
 French kings lived like…..kings.
 Everything is ostentatious and gilded.
 If my tax dollars were going to pay for this, I’d have been pissed off too.

 Getting to Versailles from Paris is pretty easy.
 It is less than an hour train ride.
-I visited on a Sunday and the line was over and hour long to get tickets.
+I visited on a Sunday and the line was over an hour-long to get tickets.
 Try to arrive early to avoid the crowds.

 Palace of Versailles